-The first day I was sent at least 3 emails about their new deals and discounts.
-It was so incredibly annoying.
+The first day I consented to receive emails from this organisation, I was sent at least 3 emails about their new deals and discounts.
+It was incredibly annoying.

 Now, I get it.
-They are a business and their income depends on their customers.
+They are a business and their income depends on their customers spending money.
+Commercial emails (not necessarily spam) are used to drive website traffic and influence impulse buying online.
 You always know they will send you emails, but this was overkill!
-(There is a difference between engaging with your customers and harassing them.)
+There is a difference between engaging with your customers and harassing them.
+(But then again, an email is cheap and just a few clicks and purchases will pay for the effort.)

 The influx of emails was a nuisance, so I quickly unsubscribed and deleted the emails.
 And let’s be honest, I only signed up to get one deal.
 I was never going to use their site again.

 The next day, I received another email and hit unsubscribe again.
 Over and over this continued.
 Unsubscribe wasn’t working.
-So, I looked into in a little…
+Now, I don’t mind giving my email and personal information to organisations I trust, just like 75% of the population.
+What I don’t like is when they abuse this PEM privilege by spamming me.
+So, I looked into it a little…

 Here are a few things you should know about the Spam Act: